Vision-CAIR/MiniGPT-4/MiniGPTv2_Train .md

 You firstly need to prepare the dataset. you can follow this step to prepare the dataset. our [dataset preparation](dataset/README_MINIGPTv2_FINETUNE.md).

-in train_configs/minigptv2_finetune.yaml, you need to set up the paths llama_model checkpoint path: "/path/to/llama_checkpoint"
+In the train_configs/minigptv2_finetune.yaml, you need to set up the paths:

+llama_model checkpoint path: "/path/to/llama_checkpoint"

 ckpt: "/path/to/pretrained_checkpoint"

 ckpt save path: "/path/to/save_checkpoint"

 For ckpt, you may load from our pretrained model checkpoints: